DaktaDeo/deraedta.be/content/projects/microsoft-bookings.md

 If you want to use my expertise, you can [book a free hour in my Booking calendar](https://outlook.office365.com/owa/calendar/Howest3419277@hogeschool-wvl.be/bookings/).
 Feel free, I'll be happy to help you 🙏.

 The Youtube Channel ['Modern Onderwijs'](https://www.youtube.com/watch?v=-Mt-LA8lIZ0) was my inspiration article.
 In 15 minutes I got a good overview of all the function.
 The focus is on Education and not on Business.
 Just what I needed 💪.

+## Update 28th March
+In the second semester, students do a 1-day internship at two companies.
+One of the challenges is finding a suitable date.
+Microsoft Booking proves its service here.
+Top!

+I learned from the above experiment, and added a link to "book a call with me" in my email signature.
+It works for students, colleagues and external parties.
+I am satisfied with this extension on my calendar.

+## Book a meeting
+You can book a conversation via this link: [Booking](https://bit.ly/bookings_deraedta)